Nearly 43,000 people died on US roads last year, agency says

 The combination, the group said, “has wiped out a decade and a half of progress in reducing traffic crashes, injuries and deaths.”

 Deaths last year increased in almost all types of crashes, NHTSA reported.
+Crashes occurring during out of state travel jumped 15%, compared to 2020, many of them on rural interstate roads or access roads off city highways.
 Fatalities in urban areas and deaths in multi-vehicle crashes each rose 16%.
 Pedestrian deaths were up 13%, while fatalities among drivers 65 and older rose 14%.

 Fatalities involving at least one big truck were up 13%, while motorcycle deaths were up 9% and deaths of bicyclists rose 5%.
 Fatalities involving speeding drivers and deaths in alcohol-related crashes each were up 5%.